 We are here dealing with a big park which also hosts museums and a zoo.
 Very peculiar is the statue of Saigo Takamori, the true last samurai who opposed the Meiji restoration after 1868 and died during the Battle of Shiroyama in 1877.

-Saigo’s life has often been an inspiration for many and he can be found, among the others, in 1985 anime Kamui no Ken and the in the famous 2003 “The Last samurai” movie starring Tom Cruise and Ken Watanabe.
-After the park it was the time for “Ameyoko” street, which name is a short form for “Ameya Yokocho” (candy store alley), since candies were traditionally sold here.
+Saigo’s life has often been an inspiration for many and he can be found, among the others, in 1985 anime Kamui no Ken and the in the famous 2003 “The Last Samurai” movie starring Tom Cruise and Ken Watanabe.
+After the park, it was the time for “Ameyoko” street, which name is a short form for “Ameya Yokocho” (candy store alley) since candies were traditionally sold here.
 It also stands for “America”.
 The reason behind this is because a lot of American products used to be sold here when the street became the site of a black market in the years following World War Two.
-Nowadays it is a typical asian market place, with peple selling goods at every corner, from clothes to fresh fish.
+Nowadays it is a typical Asian marketplace, with people selling goods at every corner, from clothes to fresh fish.
 From Ameyoko we strolled to Okachimachi and finally to Akihabara, which was our last stop for the day.

 A complete report on Akiba will come in “Part 3”, so for the moment let’s just skip it.

 Day 7 started paying a visit to Meiji Shrine, dedicated to the deified spirits of Emperor Meiji and his wife, the Empress Shoken.